-Figure 52.
-Hot-swap drive installation
+Figure 55.
+3.5-inch hot-swap drive installation

 - Step 1.
-Ensure that the drive tray handle is in the open position.
+Ensure that the drive handle is in the open position.
 Slide the drive into the drive bay until it snaps into position. - Step 2.
-Close the drive tray handle to lock the drive in place. - Step 3.
-Check the drive status LED to verify that the drive is operating correctly. - If the yellow drive status LED is lit continuously, that drive is faulty and must be replaced. - If the green drive activity LED is flashing, the drive is being accessed. - Step 4.
-Continue to install additional hot-swap drives if necessary.
+Rotate the tray handle to the closed position. - Step 3.
+Check the hot-swap drive status LED to verify that the hot-swap drive is operating correctly.
+If the yellow hot-swap drive status LED of a drive is lit continuously, that drive is faulty and must be replaced.
+If the green hot-swap drive activity LED is flashing, the drive is being accessed.